Police: Suspected stalker breaks into Washington house; kills couple then himself - NewsBreak

 Redmond Police Department officers and detectives were familiar with the victim and the ongoing stalking investigation, officials say.

 In court records obtained by KIRO , Khodakaramrezaei had criminal complaints filed against him including for a count of walking and two counts of telephone harassment.
-A bench warrant for his arrest was issued on March 2 but officers had a difficult time tracking him down due to his career as a Texas trucker.
+A bench warrant for his arrest was issued earlier in the month on March 2 but officers had a difficult time tracking him down due to his career as a Texas trucker.

-“Our hearts go out to the victim’s family and the Redmond community following this horrific tragedy,” Redmond police Chief Darrell Lowe said in the news release.
+“Our hearts go out to the victim’s family and the Redmond community following this horrific tragedy,” said Redmond Police Chief Darrell Lowe in the news release.
 “This is an incredibly sad situation and the worst possible outcome of a stalking case.
 We will continue investigating what led to this tragic loss.”

 Comments / 0